Universitas Scholarium — A Community of Scholars Log In

 Meet the classical tutors →

-All three routes are open to every student.
-Many take more than one — Magister for the grammar and the conversation drill, the Manesca courses for the structured method, and the classical scholars for the deep reading.
+All four routes are open to every student.
+Many take more than one — Magister for grammar and conversation drill, the Manesca courses for the structured oral method, the Latinum Press library for deep interlinear reading, and the classical scholars for immersion.
 They complement each other.